13 people are interested

 2160 N. Congress Drive, Nogales, AZ 85628, US

-CASA Positive Action.
-Powerful Results.
 The mission of the Arizona Court Appointed Special Advocate (CASA) Program is to promote and support community-based volunteers who provide quality advocacy for abused and neglected children who are involved in the juvenile courts.
-The Arizona CASA Program is operated locally in all 15 counties by Arizona's Juvenile Courts and is administered statewide by the Arizona Supreme Court.
-Santa Cruz County CASA Program is a proud affiliate of the Arizona CASA Program and National CASA.
+The CASA of Arizona program is operated locally in all 15 counties by Arizona's Juvenile Courts and is administered statewide by the Arizona Supreme Court/AOC.
+CASA of Santa Cruz County program is a proud affiliate of the CASA of Arizona Program and National CASA/GAL Association.

-It is a goal of the Santa Cruz County CASA Program to provide a CASA to every abused and neglected child who needs one.
+It is a goal of the CASA of Santa Cruz County program to provide a CASA to every abused and neglected child who needs one.
 Join our family of volunteers, everyday people like you, who are committed to improving children's lives.
 Be a Court Appointed Special Advocate.

 For more information on how you can be a CASA of Santa Cruz County Volunteer or supporter please visit our website, www.CASAofSantaCruzCounty.org.

 2160 N. Congress DriveNogales, AZ 85621